01 of 40

 Aerial of Beverly Hills Hotel

 Built in 1912, the original Beverly Hills Hotel building was designed by architect Elmer Grey.
 There was nothing else in the neighborhood when the hotel was built.
 The City of Beverly Hills grew up around it.
 The property has had many owners over the years and is now owned by the Sultan of Brunei and managed by the Dorchester Group.
 Wikipedia has an interesting list of famous guests who have stayed at the Beverly Hills Hotel.Continue to 32 of 40 below.

 32 of 40

 Aaron and Candy Spelling razed the former Bing Crosby Mansion in Holmby Hills to build their palatial Manor.
 Designed by architects James Langenheim & Associates, the mansion was originally named L'Oiseau (the bird) for its winged shape from above, but became known simply as The Manor.
 It's nearest neighbors are the Los Angeles Country Club golf course and the Playboy Mansion.

 Aaron Spelling passed away in 2006 and Candy Spelling put the Spelling Manor on the market in early 2009 for $150 Million.
 It was still listed at that price in January 2010.
 There's no official room count in the real estate listing, but Wikipedia lists it at 123 rooms.

-There is, of course, a screening room, a bowling alley, gym, billiards room, game room, a beauty salon, wine cellar and tasting room, 5 kitchens, 5 bars, a dog-grooming room and a gift-wrapping room (I wonder if they have official dog groomers, beauticians and gift wrappers on staff as well) to name just a few.
-There is also reported... to be an entire level of closets below the attic.
-In addition to 4 two-car garages, the driveway can hold 100 cars.Continue to 33 of 40 below.
+There is, of course, a screening room, a bowling alley, gym, billiards room, game room, a beauty salon, wine cellar and tasting room, 5 kitchens, 5 bars, a dog-grooming room, and a gift-wrapping room to name just a few.
+There is also reported to be an entire level of closets below the attic.
+In addition to 4 two-car garages, the... driveway can hold 100 cars.Continue to 33 of 40 below.

 33 of 40